HJLebbink/asm-dude/README.md

 ###Feature Requests: (desire something - let me know)
 * ~~Documentation for opcodes.
 Hit F12 to get full official documentation of the selected opcode~~.
+* ~~Proper Register Highlighting.
+E.g. When you select GPR rax, GPR al is also highlighted.~~
 * Label analysis.
 When jumping to a label, check if the label exists.
 Check if labels are unique.
 * Code folding for documentation blocks.
 * Improved syntax highlighting.
 Add label highlights.